 Q: What does the “significant Massachusetts presence” requirement mean?

 If you are an academic institution, you must be a Massachusetts academic institution.
 If you are a company, you must have a majority of the following located in Massachusetts (i.e. 3 out of 4, or 2 out of 3 if only 3 are applicable):

 Primary manufacturing operations

 If you are a Massachusetts-based academic institution or company currently working as a subcontractor under a prime award to a different entity, you are still eligible to apply for AmplifyMass.

-Q: What is the definition of "clean energy" and/or "water technology"?
+Q: What is the definition of "clean energy"?

 MGL c.
 23J s.
 1 defines this as “...advanced and applied technologies that significantly reduce or eliminate the use of energy from non-renewable sources, including, but not limited to: energy efficiency; demand response; energy conservation and those technologies powered in whole or in part by the sun, wind, water, biomass, alcohol, wood, fuel cells any renewable, non-depletable or recyclable fuel...”